Canada Canadian Mortgage Calculator Canada

 Online Canadian Mortgage Calculators

 We used a number of different online calculators to verify this spreadsheet.
-Some of these are listed below.
 Keep in mind that some online calculators do not round the payment and interest to the nearest cent, so if you see a small discrepancy in the calculations, this is likely the issue.
 Our spreadsheet DOES round, and it also adjusts the last payment to bring the balance to zero.
 Please note the disclaimer, and report any errors you may find in our spreadsheet.
 Thanks!